 Lead Editor of ABA Handbook on Capacity

-Dr. Wood is a leader in the psychology academia but has also been called up by the American Bar Association to serve as Lead Editor and major contributor on guides for lawyers on issues of diminished capacity and competency.
+Dr. Wood is a leader in the psychology academia but has also been called up by the American Bar Association to serve as Lead Editor on guides for lawyers on issues of diminished capacity and competency.

 Interested in working with Dr. Wood on a competency to stand trial case?